-HB sold a minority stake to TPG Growth, a platform of TPG Inc. (together "TPG").
+HB sold a minority stake to TPG Growth VI Heritage, L.P., a platform of TPG Inc. (together "TPG").
 New Mountain Capital reduced its existing minority investment in HB.
 Item 4 has been updated to describe this transaction.
+We recommend investment in funds managed by a firm in which one of our minority owners also holds a minority investment.
+Items 4, 5, 10, and 11 include details of this arrangement.